Why is some CoQ10 better absorbed than other?

 What happens if the CoQ10 product does not use this pre-treated method and formulation?

 In that case, the Q10 crystals will remain in the large lumpy form, releasing only a few free single molecules from the surface.
+The Q10 crystals will pass from the small intestines to the colon and will be eliminated as waste.

 How do the CoQ10 single molecules get from the stomach to the intestinal absorption cells?